pranjalmahajan96/build-repo-JS-Logic-Building/README.md

 # build-repo-JS-Logic-Building
-Contains solutions to the build-repo of neogcamp https://github.com/neogcamp/build/tree/main/build-logic
+Contains solutions to the questions in the build-repo of neogcamp https://github.com/neogcamp/build/tree/main/build-logic

 1. Operators, Branching, Loops